Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 The History of The Americano

-If you hadn’t already guessed, the word Americano literally translates as ‘American’ in Italian or Spanish.
+Where did the Americano come from?
+If you hadn’t already guessed, the word “Americano” literally translates as ‘American’ in Italian or Spanish.
 The name is directly derived from how this coffee beverage came into existence.

-Difference Between Americano, Drip Coffee, and Espresso
+Difference Between An Americano, Drip Coffee, and Espresso

 Americano vs. Long Black Coffee